-	Who’s Covered by the ORPP?
+Who’s covered by the ORPP?

 When the ORPP is in full swing, the provincial government anticipates three million people to make $3.5 billion each year in contributions.
 The ORPP looks to be mandatory for everyone except those with defined benefit pension plans and newer target benefit plans.
 Unlike defined contribution pension and group RRSPs, defined benefit pension plans provide you with a retirement benefit for your lifetime based on your earnings and your years of service.
-Target benefit plans are a middle ground between defined benefit and defined contribution – they act much like defined benefit, but your benefit could be reduced based on how the plan’s investments perform.
+Target benefit plans are a middle ground between defined benefit and defined contribution – they act much like a defined benefit, but your benefit could be reduced based on how the plan’s investments perform.

-Employers that offer alternative retirement savings plans, such as defined contribution pension plans, group RRPSs and pooled PRPPs, would be forced to join the ORPP.
-This would be quite a financial burden for employers, who would have little incentive to continue to offer these plans, if they must also pay into the ORPP.
+Employers that offer alternative retirement savings plans, such as defined contribution pension plans, group RRSPs and pooled PRPPs, would be forced to join the ORPP.
+This would be quite a financial burden for employers, who would have little incentive to continue to offer these plans if they must also pay into the ORPP.
 The government looks to be open to discussion, mentioning employers may be able to adapt their pension plans to be exempt from the ORPP.

 When the ORPP was first proposed, many self-employed individuals were concerned about the financial burden it would put on their business.
-According to the Ontario Ministry of Finance , 700,000 people in Ontario reported self-employment income in 2011.
+According to the Ontario Ministry of Finance, 700,000 people in Ontario reported self-employment income in 2011.
 Currently, self-employed individuals don’t have the option of opting out of the CPP.
 If you’re self-employed, you must contribute both the employer and employee portion of the CPP.

 If you’re self-employed in Ontario you can breathe a sigh of relief.
-It doesn’t look like you’ll be forced in to joining the ORPP.
-Self-employed individuals are ineligible to join because of the federal Income Tax Act.
+It doesn’t look like you’ll be forced into joining the ORPP.
+Self-employed individuals are ineligible to join because of the Federal Income Tax Act.
 However, the provincial government is looking into a voluntary opt-in.
 This seems like a win-win situation for the self-employed.
 The ORPP would provide self-employed individuals with some stability in income in their retirement, provided they choose to join.